 Financial assets within the scope of HKAS 39 are classified as loans and receivables.
 The Group determines the classification of its financial assets at initial recognition.
-When financial assets are recognised initially, they are measured at fair value, plus directly attributable transaction costs.
+When financial assets are recognised initially, they are measured at fair value plus transaction costs, except in the case of financial assets recorded at fair value through profit or loss.